-Kara Walker is an African American artist that uses silhouettes to depict scenes of slavery.
+Kara Walker is an African American artist who uses silhouettes to depict scenes of slavery.
+You can check out Kara Walker’s work on her website.
+You can also check out this video of a sculpture Kara Walker made.
 Today, create your own Kara Walker inspired piece with silhouettes!

 This project is one of the virtual classes exploring women artists, hosted on Facebook Live from 1:30-2pm every Wednesday and Friday.
 Materials and instructions are posted here afterwards.
 Tune into the live classes to ask questions, give suggestions, and interact with other students who are stuck at home!

 - white construction paper (or blank white paper)